• What makes Italian food popular in Houston?

 © Giacomo’s Cibo e Vino

-Giacomo’s is a classic neighborhood-style Italian Café that specializes in small plates of both the hot and cold variety designed to be shared.
+Giacomo's Cibo e Vino is a classic neighborhood-style Italian Café that specializes in small plates of both the hot and cold variety designed to be shared.
 Every dish is prepared using the best local and imported natural ingredients available and made fresh each day.
 They focus on providing “big flavors” that give vegetables the opportunity to play the main character with the meats and seafood playing supporting roles.
 Ratatouille and Tonno e Fagioli are a sample of the cold dishes found on the menu.
 Hot dishes include Gamberi al Diavola and Salsiccia di Pollo – grilled chicken galantine served over frisée and arugula.

 3215 Westheimer Road, Houston, TX, Phone: 713-522-1934